Port Washington, WI

 - Develop an infiltration/inflow program in coordination with the Wastewater Treatment Plant Superintendent.

-- Approximately 0.20 miles on North Nelson Drive, between Whitefish Road and West James Drive,
+- Approximately 0.23 miles on E. James Drive,

 - Completed the $100,000 sidewalk replacement project for the northeast part of the city.
 This work consisted of the replacement of approximately 400 sidewalk slabs.